Can you really make a full-time income as a life coach?

 Now you are making $144,000 per year.

-Given that life coaching is a more streamlined sales process (you don’t have to convince tons of people in HR and contract through a big company), and cheaper for individuals to purchase, it’s a bit easier to acquire clients.
+Given that life coaching is a more streamlined sales process (you don’t have to convince tons of people in HR and contract through a big company), and cheaper for individuals to purchase, it’s sometimes easier to acquire clients.

 And we haven’t even gotten to group coaching or DIY online programs, which can have huge revenue potential.

 I’ve made hundreds and hundreds of thousands of dollars from just *one* of my career coaching group programs.

 Here’s a snapshot of some of my sales from just one day: